-We were pleased to welcome Maria G. Xanthou, Aristotle University of Thessaloniki, for a CHS Open House discussion on ‘Mothers of Heroes and Monsters: Althaea and Callirhoe’.
+We were pleased to welcome Maria G. Xanthou, Aristotle University of Thessaloniki, for an Open House discussion on ‘Mothers of Heroes and Monsters: Althaea and Callirhoe’.
+She introduces the topic as follows:

 Mothers of Heroes and Monsters: